 In early 2019, I was accepted into the PhD Leadership Program with specialty content in English at the University of the Cumberlands, KY.
 This totally online program worked well for me as I did not want to have to move to Kentucky to take classes.
 Also, I was thrilled because I had wanted to get a PhD ever since I was a teenager.

-It didn't come to fruition until now because Life took over and demanded my time.
-I had to be a career woman, a wife, a homeschooling mother, and a widow first.
+My dream of attaining this degree didn't come to fruition until now, because Life took over and demanded my time.
+I had to be a career woman, a wife, a homeschooling mother, a novelist, poet, and a widow first.
 Yet the dream did not disappear.

 I attended my online graduate classes faithfully and did very well in them.
 I learned so much about leadership, adult learning, higher education leadership, the organizational change process and even the teaching of content.
 I learned about qualitative and quantitative research.
 I learned about Irish Poetry, African-American novels, Immigration Narrative, Creative Writing, and much more.
-During these classes I met students that were CEO's of companies, principals of schools, and other students that were going for their second or third PhD.
-I met students with two Masters' degrees, and in our discussions, I read classmates' posts with interest because of the high caliber writing.
+During these classes, I met students who were CEO's of companies, principals of schools, and other students who were going for their second or third PhD.
+I met students with two Master's degrees, and in our discussions, I read classmates' posts with interest because of the high caliber of writing.
 I was impressed.
-I wasn't sure if online classes were as good as brick-and-mortar classes, and I found out that value of my education during 2020 when the Covid19 pandemic hit and everyone had to go online.
+I wasn't sure if online classes were as good as brick-and-mortar classes, and I found out the value of my education during 2020 when the COVID-19 pandemic hit and everyone had to go online.
 We were ahead of everyone!

-It's been two glorious years, and now in the Spring of 2021, I entered my dissertation phase.
-I am happy to announce that my topic has been approved, and I have been diligently working on my literature search/review for my qualitative dissertation.
+It's been two glorious years, and now, in the Spring of 2021, I entered my dissertation phase.
+I had to find a topic, and out of five choices, I am happy to announce that my topic has been approved.
+I have been diligently working on my literature search/review for my qualitative dissertation.
 We've been told that this is a marathon and not a sprint.
-For each day that I am alive and breathing, and able to do this, I thank God.
+For each day that I am alive and breathing and able to do this, I thank God.

 No comments: